Home | Volume 14 | Article number 22

 Results: we analyzed 497,293 observations from 249,655 caregivers at baseline and 247,638 at the follow-up.
 The caregivers were aged 18+ years (average = 49.3, SD = 14.5) at baseline.
 The majority were women (70%).
 At the follow-up, 10.1% of the caregivers were participants in the WORTH Yetu intervention.
 The WORTH Yetu intervention reduced household hunger and improved food security among participants compared to non-participants (β = -0.624, 95% CI (-0.652, -0.592), p < 0.001).
 Models with family size and disability were statistically better than those without (p < 0.001), and indeed, caregivers living with disability and those in larger families were significantly less likely to experience positive gains in food security from the WORTH Yetu intervention compared to their counterparts.

 Conclusion: family size and disability adversely influenced caregivers' gains in food security post-WORTH Yetu intervention.
-Tailoring programs to diverse needs, especially for disabled and larger families, is vital for maximizing inclusivity and benefits from economic empowerment interventions toward zero hunger.
+Tailoring programmes to diverse needs, especially for disabled and larger families, is vital for maximizing inclusivity and benefits from economic empowerment interventions toward zero hunger.

 Introduction Down